Designing An AI-enabled Facial Recognition System For Retail

-The objective of the neural network is to adjust the parameters in order to make the training sample closer to the desired result.
+The objective of the neural network is to adjust the parameters to make the training sample closer to the desired result.
 We define the parameters in terms of cost functions.
-In other words, cost functions are errors and needs to be minimized as far as possible.
+In other words, cost functions are errors and need to be minimized as far as possible.

 Total cost= Σn i=1 cost(i)

-Consider we input 5 × 5 image, which is convolved with a 3 × 3 filter matrix.
-We get a convolved output or feature map from the dot product (element-wise multiplication with matrices) of chunks of input image and filter image.
+Consider we input 5 × 5 images, which is convolved with a 3 × 3 filter matrix.
+We get a convolved output or feature map from the dot product (element-wise multiplication with matrices) of chunks of an input image and filter image.
 In simple terms, assume we are looking at an object through a smaller window.
 When you move that window in different directions, we get different perspectives of the object.
-Likewise, when you slide a filter image over an input image, you get feature maps or a combination of features specific to the area that was slidden.
+Likewise, when you slide a filtered image over an input image, you get feature maps or a combination of features specific to the area that was hidden.